Shikhar-Raj78/Shikhar-Raj78/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-I'm Shikhar Raj.
-I am pursuing B.Tech in Computer Science and Artificial Intelligence at Indian Institute of Information Technology, Lucknow.
-I am very interested in Web Development.
-I am proficient in react js, node js, sql, javascript.
-I am working on improving my web development skills by learning new frameworks.
+I'm Shikhar Raj, currently pursuing a B.Tech in Computer Science and Artificial Intelligence at the Indian Institute of Information Technology, Lucknow.
+I have a strong interest in Web Development and Machine Learning.
+I am proficient in technologies like React.js, Node.js, SQL, JavaScript, TensorFlow, Python, PyTorch, and OpenCV.

 ## 🤝 Reach out to Me